intelligentEarth/Bayeslands_Workshop/README.md

 docker run -p 8888:8888 bayeslands
 ```

-From there you can navigate this folder structure within the Jupyter notebook environment from your web browser.
+From there, launch a web browser on your local machine, navigate to 0.0.0.0:8888 and you can explore the folder structure within the Jupyter notebook environment.
+Click on the StartHere.ipynb (i.e. this notebook) for some instructions!
+Note, you may need to use the --no-cache in the docker build command to re-download the git repo and install a fresh copy.

 ### Via Compile